pansegrau/Lake-Country-R900M-Water-Meter-X2/README.md

-# Raspberry Pi tracker for Neptune R900 smart water meters
+# Raspberry Pi tracker for Two Neptune R900M smart water meters.

 ### Goals
 - A Raspberry Pi and a RTL-SDR to track my smart water meter
 - Docker to simplify the installation and setup of RTLAMR
 - Resin.io to deploy this docker container to the Raspberry Pi in my house
+- Since I have two meters in series with deductive billing, I deduct the consumption of the second meter from the consumption of the main meter.

 ## Credit

+- I modified the Atlanta meter daemon.sh file (https://github.com/mdp/AtlantaWaterMeter) to fit my two meter situation.
+I also changed the units from Cubic Feet to Cubic Meters as Lake Country uses Neptune R900M meters measuring in metric.
 - @besmasher - Built the excellent [RTLAMR](https://github.com/bemasher/rtlamr) library which actually does all the work of reading the meters.
 - [Frederik Granna's](https://bitbucket.org/fgranna/) docker base for setting up RTL-SDR on the Raspberry Pi